bsutton/IrrigationForPi/build_tools/README.md

 To use Pi-gation you need a Raspberry PI, one or more relay boards wired up to digital IO pins and some solenoid valves or lights that you want to control.

+# DNS requirements
+Pigration use Let's Encrypt to obtain a SSL certificate.

+To support this process pigation requires tha that you have a registered domain name with an A record pointing to your home router.

+There are ways around this requirement but I don't currently have the time to document them.

+Contributions around this issue are welcomed.

 WARNING WARNING
 ===============